 Some of the recommendations might not be important for your setup.
 Recommendations that are of a lower severity often point at best practices and recommended architecture.
 There might be a good reason why you don’t and can’t follow those recommendations.
 For that reason, you are able to disable recommendations.
 This can be done either for all clusters on the Recommendations page or just for a single cluster.
 The recommendation will not show by default in any of the views but can be enabled by turning it on in filters.

 If you want to be notified immediately about new available recommendations, the Hybrid Cloud Console features eventing and notifications options.
 This way, you can configure instant notifications to email or to a webhook (and eventually Slack, Salesforce and other places).
 You’ll find more about notifications configuration in the blog post Never Miss Important Fixes for Your OpenShift Cluster With Notifications and Alerts.

 Give it a try

 As always, we’re looking for feedback and your experience with Red Hat Insights.
 Please reach out by sending email to email@example.com or by using the Feedback button (the bulb icon on the bottom right-hand side of the Advisor service).
 Please be sure to check this out and give the new Insights Advisor a try!

 About the author

-Radek Vokal started with Red Hat in 2004 as a software engineer and has taken on various senior engineering roles during his time.
-He is currently the Senior Manager of Product Management and is based in Brno. .
+Radek Vokal started with Red Hat in 2004 as a software engineer, later lead team responsible for core Red Hat Enteprirse Linux components and core Kubernetes teams.
+Currently he is the Senior Manager of Product Management for Insights OpenShift services and is based in Brno, Czech Republic.